ZiMADE/EmoKill/README.md

 ## How to use

+Compiled version of EmoKill runs on Windows 64-bit and also on 32-bit machine.
 1. Download EmoKill.zip from the Releases page.
 2. Unpack the downloaded zip-file on your host.
 3. Install EmoKill as a windows service (Easiest way is to use `EmoKillConsole.exe`).